Note: The description has been modified to reflect this photograph is now graded Type I Authentic by PSA/DNA.

 Subject of a new best-selling biography, the 82-year-old Brown remains as world-famous and influential as ever.
 He's a lightning rod for controversy, both personally and politically.
 More than a mere football hero, he's an icon of the silver screen, the civil-rights movement and, now, the Trump train.
 Like Muhammad Ali, Jim Brown transcends sports.
 And his collectibles are universally red hot, with a 1960s game-used jersey recently selling for almost $100,000, and a PSA 9 example of his 1958 Topps rookie card reaching over $350,000.

-It was captured, developed and printed by legendary Cleveland photographer Henry M. Barr, who served as the Browns' official cameraman from 1957 through 1984.
+The photographer who captured, developed and printed Brown's rookie photo was legendary Cleveland photographer Henry M. Barr, who served as the Browns' official cameraman from 1957 through 1984.
 Barr's seminal photo shoot took place during the team's training camp at Hiram College in Hiram, Ohio.
 That's where young Jim Brown demonstrated such poise and power in this dynamic action pose, his body juking an invisible defender, his eyes trained on the camera with laser focus, his hand clutching the pigskin mid-stride.
 The full-length portrait is even more striking in its original, full-dimension, black-and-white state than in the mass-produced, cropped, colorized version seen on card #62.
 What's more, being the only known "contact print" produced directly from Barr's negative in the exact size of that negative, the image focus here is absolutely crystal clear—mind-bogglingly so, from Brown's facial features to the folds in his padded pants to the laces on his planted cleat.
 Factor in the dramatic landscape/skyscape and, indeed, one can't help but think of the beauty in Ansel Adams' illustrious body of work.

 Measures 4x5 with Barr's stamping on reverse.
 Routine minor peripheral wear.
 For more information on Barr and his historic 1957 training-camp photo shoot, please view the research article (linked on our website) that was prepared by the consignor.
 Full LOA for Type I from PSA/DNA.